 Why Choose William G. Kolodner Personal Injury Lawyers to Protect Your Right to Fair Compensation?

 Accident victims are almost always confronted with difficult decisions after an accident.
 These decisions might involve medical treatment, childcare obligations and, of course, how to put food on the table when you’re unable to work.

 Our lawyers are here to help.
-We’re a family-run law firm who understands how important it is for your family to get financial compensation for your injuries.
+We’re a family-run law firm that understands how important it is for your family to get financial compensation for your injuries.
 We put in the hard work needed to get money in your hands.
 Our full-service personal injury team will:

 - Conduct a full investigation to find out what caused your crash